Mia-WMY/DrPCE/README.md

 >**python shell.py**

-By executing it , you will get a directory of prediction, and you can view the **report.txt** to get an overview of the total prediction.
+By executing it , you will get a directory of predciting results, and you can view the **report.txt** to get an overview of the total prediction.

 ## Docs